joshp23/YOURLS-Compliance/README.md

 # Compliance for YOURLS
-An anti-abuse plugin written for and tested with YOURLS 1.7.1
+An anti-abuse plugin written for YOURLS

-By Josh Panter [Unfettered](https://unfettered.net).
-See it in action at [0=2](https://0eq2.com)

 ### Use
 Compliance addresses potential link complaints from 3rd parties via a flag-list which can be updated via the admin interface or via an optional public report-page, allowing any visitor to complain about a potentially abusive URL.
 The URL is then marked in the admin section and all future visitors are given the option to avoid the link.